-The researchers have found the key frequencies that distinguish each speech sound from the others and then, with the help of a computer model, restored the words that “sounded” in the subjects’ head.
+The researchers found the key frequencies that distinguished each speech sound from the others, and then, with the help of a computer model, they restored the words that had “sounded” in the subjects’ head.

 “Words uttered by the brain were decoded with difficulty, but this way of “reading” the internal monologue of human mind works quite well”, says Dr. Pasley.

-The new way of “mind reading” will allow paralyzed patients to recover speech.
+The new way of “mind-reading” could allow paralyzed patients to recover speech.
 Once they think what they want to say out loud, their requests will be fulfilled.

-However, the developers admit that there is still a lot of work to improve the sound recognition technology and to replace the procedure of the electrode introduction into the skull by something less painful.
+However, the developers admit that there is still a lot of work to improve the sound recognition technology and to replace the procedure of the electrode implanting into the skull with something less painful.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.